Are Domain Names Case Sensitive?

 The Bottom Line

-This is one of those behind-the-scenes features that just works.
+This is one of those behind the scenes features that just works.

-Your clients don’t need to stress about getting your domain case perfect, and you don’t need to worry about losing visitors because someone hit caps lock by mistake
+Your clients don’t need to stress about getting your domain case perfect, and you don’t need to worry about losing visitors because someone hit caps lock by mistake.

 After many years in this business, we’ve learned that the best technology is the kind you don’t have to think about.

-Domain names are case-insensitive, which is precisely that – They just work, making everyone’s life a bit easier.
+Domain names are case insensitive, which is precisely that.
+They just work, making everyone’s life a bit easier.

 Case Sensitive Domain Name FAQ's